soup6020/nix-configuration/README.md

 `modules/pkgs`: package collections, kind of a shitshow.

-`dots`: non-nix dotfiles to configure programs, currently only used by the liveiso output.
+`dots/`: non-nix dotfiles to configure programs, currently only used by the liveiso output.

-`secrets`: agenix related stuff.
+`secrets/`: agenix related stuff.

-`users`: define user accounts, currently quite barebones.
+`users/`: define user accounts, currently quite barebones.

 `treefmt.toml`: configuration for treefmt, which can be invoked by running `nix fmt`.
 This may move into a nix module at a later date.